Astrid Gjertsen

 Astrid Gjertsen (14 September 1928 – 17 June 2020) was a Norwegian-Danish politician who served as a member of the Norwegian Parliament as a member of the Conservative Party from 1969 to 1989.
 From 1981 to 1986, she served as the Minister of Consumer Affairs and Administration.
 In 2013, Gjertsen was named as the ninth most important woman in Norwegian history by Verdens Gang.

 Early life

 Astrid Gjertsen was born on 14 September 1928, in Horsens, Denmark, to Senius Spaabæk and Helga Mogensen.
 She graduated from high school in Horsens in 1946.

 In 1945, she worked for the Youth Red Cross where she met John Herbert Gjertsen, a Norwegian who had been a prisoner of war in a concentration camp during World War II since 1942 for his involvement in a resistance movement.
 On 21 September 1946, she married Gjertsen.
-During her marriage, she lived in Oslo, Norway, and later in Borøya, Aust-Agder, Norway.
+During her marriage, she lived in Oslo, Norway, and later in Borøya, Agder, Norway.

 Career

 Local politics

-In 1967, Gjertsen was elected to the Tvedestrand municipal council and served until 1975.
+In 1967, Gjertsen was elected to the municipal council of Tvedestrand Municipality and served until 1975.
 From 1972 to 1975, she served as the leader of the Conservatives in Tvedestrand.